 All grant applications will be evaluated based on the following criteria:

 - Artistic excellence, conceptual rigor, and relevance to the local cultural, geographic, and socio-economic context

 - Capacity of the applicant(s) to realize the proposed project

 - Accessibility of the resulting project to the public

-- The project’s potential for meaningful impact on the local community, regional arts ecology, and other artists
+- The project’s potential for meaningful impact on the critical, intellectual, and creative depth of Miami’s arts community.

 GrantWatch ID#: 148130

-(WaveMaker Grants Cycle 3 R&D Grant winners will still be eligible for up to $3,000 for their Implementation proposal)
+(WaveMaker R&D Grant winners will still be eligible for up to $3,000 for their Implementation proposal)

 Visual artists, curators, creative/arts writers, cultural organizers, collectives, collaboratives, partnerships, and artist-run spaces residing within Miami-Dade County are eligible to apply.